orxfun/orx-parallel/README.md

 ### Parallelization of Arbitrary Iterators

-As discussed in [ii](#ii-parallelization-of-arbitrary-regular-iterators), parallelization of regular iterators is a very useful feature.
-The benchmarks in this category demonstrate that significant improvements can be achieved provided that the computation on elements is not insignificant (here, the computations `map` and `filter` are parallelized).
+As discussed in [ii](#ii-parallelization-of-arbitrary-regular-iterators), parallelization of regular iterators is a very powerful feature.
+The benchmarks in this category demonstrate that significant improvements can be achieved provided that the computation on elements is not insignificant.
+Note that every computation defined after `iter_into_par()` are parallelized; and hence, the work on elements here are the `map` and `filter` computations.

 | file | computation | sequential | rayon | orx-parallel |
 |---|---|---:|---:|---:|